 The clitoris is understood to contain around 8,000 nerve endings.
 The clitoral glans and shaft is usually more sensitive than the whole of the penis because the density of nerve endings is greater.
 The clitoris is also a serious social butterfly: it interacts with over 15,000 additional nerve endings throughout the pelvis, which is yet another reason clitoral stimulus can feel so intense.

 Can't find it?
-The clitoris can be harder to find, especially for those with a smaller clitoris, without being sexually excited first.
+The clitoris can be harder to find for those with a smaller clitoris, or when someone isn't sexually excited yet.
 If you're just feeling or looking around at a time when you or a partner aren't sexually excited, it can be harder to find.
 When a person is aroused, the clitoral hood will retract a bit more, and the clitoral glans (both external portions) will increase in size at least somewhat, and usually in sensitivity pretty profoundly.
 If you just feel your way around with your fingers during times like that -- right between the top of the outer labia, and the hood is what connects the inner labia -- it's usually tough to miss because a pretty notable zing is to be felt.
 Some people find that the glans is so sensitive, it feels even like too much to touch directly, and find it feels better to stimulate it through the hood.
 Pressing unto the outer labia in different ways can also result in sensations of the vestibular bulbs and crura.
 And if no matter how hard you try, you just cannot find your clitoris, ask your gynecologist to show you: there's nothing wrong with asking a doctor where any of your body parts are.